How to know your Dosha in Ayurveda- Dr. Mini Nair

 Symptoms of PCOD

-Because of the reduction or absence in the ovulation, women with PCOD also have reduced levels progesterone.
-This hormone is normally produced after the ovulation in the second half of the menstrual cycle.
+Because of the reduction or absence of ovulation, women with PCOD also have reduced levels of progesterone.
+This hormone is normally produced after ovulation in the second half of the menstrual cycle.
 This results in the growth stimulation of the endometrium.

 The endometrium is the lining tissue present in the uterus.
 Thus, this leads to dysfunctional uterine bleeding along with breakthrough bleeding.
 Thus, an increased stimulation of the endometrium along with the absence of progesterone production is a higher risk factor.
 This might lead to the development of endometrial hyperplasia and also uterine cancer.

 Women with PCOD are also found to have an increased risk of developing type 2 diabetes.
 Many studies have also shown abnormal blood lipid levels.
-Elevated levels of C-reactive protein is also a predictor of the coronary artery disease.
-Thus, the combination of elevated CRP levels, elevated cholesterol levels suggest an increased risk of heart disease on women with PCOD.
+Elevated levels of C-reactive protein are also a predictor of coronary artery disease.
+Thus, the combination of elevated CRP levels, elevated cholesterol levels suggests an increased risk of heart disease in women with PCOD.
 But, this result is yet to be scientifically established.
 Ayurveda treatment in Bangalore for PCOD is common amongst many patients.

 PCOD treatment in Ayurveda

-Ayurveda has been found to be effective for PCOD treatment.
-Ayurvedic treatment of PCOD involves the usage of herbs, which boost fertility and maintaining a balance of female hormones.
+Ayurveda is effective for PCOD treatment.
+Ayurvedic treatment of PCOD involves the usage of herbs, which boost fertility and maintain a balance of female hormones.
 The treatment requires the patient to go through different therapies along with a balanced diet.
-Doing all of these play a vital role in overcoming PCOD related problems.
+Doing all of these plays a vital role in overcoming PCOD-related problems.

-According to Ayurveda, both men and women, have semen which keeps the reproductive health in balance and check.
+According to Ayurveda, both men and women have semen, which keeps the reproductive health in balance and check.
 This consists of androgen and estrogen hormones.
-So, any imbalance in the levels of these both hormones causes infertility.
-Ayurvedic treatments also require to follow some certain parameters for effective treatment.
+So, any imbalance in the levels of both hormones causes infertility.
+Ayurvedic treatments also require following certain parameters for effective treatment.

 Ayurveda treatment for PCOD